-The Federal Direct Subsidized Stafford Loan is awarded to meet financial need after other resources are subtracted.
+The Federal Direct Subsidized Stafford Loan is offered to meet financial need after other resources are taken into consideration.
 Maximum annual loan limits apply and may limit the amount that you may borrow.

-The interest rate for Federal Subsidized Stafford Loans is variable and changes every July 1st.
+The interest rate for Federal Subsidized Stafford Loans is variable and changes annually on July 1.
 There is also an origination fee that will be deducted before the loan proceeds are sent to the school.
 The origination fee is a processing fee assessed by the Department of Education.

-Repayment of the loan begins six months after you are no longer enrolled at least half time (six credits) and the federal government pays interest on the loan for you during eligible periods of enrollment.
+Repayment of the loan begins six months after you are no longer enrolled at least half time (six credits) and the federal government pays interest on the loan on your behalf during eligible periods of enrollment.

-New!
-Effective Fall 2015, students must accept their Federal Direct Subsidized Stafford Loan online via their myUMBC account before it can be considered as payment toward the bill.
+Students must accept their Federal Direct Subsidized Stafford Loan online via their myUMBC account before it can be considered as payment toward their bill.
 For more information on how to accept the loans online, please visit our Loan Acceptance page.

 Stafford Loan Eligibility Requirements

 - You must be meeting Satisfactory Academic Progress (SAP) standards

 - You must be enrolled for at least six credits each semester

 - You must be working toward a degree or approved certificate at UMBC